-These treatments primarily apply to facilities with existing weaving sections and horizontal or vertical alignment deficiencies.
+Geometric design treatments primarily apply to facilities with existing weaving sections and horizontal or vertical alignment deficiencies.
 In the case of weaving sections, these treatments apply primarily to freeways.
 The improvement to or removal of weaving sections can be applied in any area (urban, suburban, and rural) where recurring congestion occurs.
-It can also be applied on a facility in need of higher safety performance - where crashes have been known to create non-recurring congestion conditions.
-The improvement of horizontal and/or vertical alignments is most-often applied in the case of older facilities of all types and settings.
+It can also be applied to a facility in need of higher safety performance-where crashes have been known to create nonrecurring congestion conditions.
+The improvement of horizontal and vertical alignments is most often applied in the case of older facilities of all types and settings.

-Signal Retiming/ Optimization
+Signal Retiming and Optimization

 This treatment can be applied at multiple intersections along arterials, on local roads, or at individual intersections.
-Because traffic signals can be found in urban, suburban, and rural settings, this treatment can be applied in all of the setting types.
-Typically, this treatment is applied to address recurring congestion issues, but it has the flexibility to also be applied in non-recurring congestion situations to temporarily improve the flow of traffic (for example, through the implementation of a special-events timing plan).
+Because traffic signals can be found in urban, suburban, and rural settings, this treatment can be applied in all setting types.
+Typically, this treatment is applied to address recurring congestion issues, but it has the flexibility to also be applied in nonrecurring congestion situations to temporarily improve the flow of traffic (for example, through the implementation of a special-events timing plan).

-Advanced Transportation Automation Systems, Signal Priority, and Automated Vehicle Location (AVL)
+Advanced Transportation Automation Systems, Signal Priority, and Automated Vehicle Location

 These three treatments have a variety of applications associated with them.
-In the case of an Advanced Transportation Automation System, the application would be limited to those facilities instrumented to automate all or part of the driving task for private automobiles, public transportation vehicles, commercial vehicles, and maintenance vehicles through cooperation with an intelligent infrastructure.
+In the case of an advanced transportation automation system, the application would be limited to those facilities instrumented to automate all or part of the driving task for private automobiles, public transportation vehicles, commercial vehicles, and maintenance vehicles through cooperation with an intelligent infrastructure.
 Given the costs of instrumentation, this treatment is likely to include localized operations before regional operations are achieved.
-In the cases of Signal Priority and AVL, these treatments can be applied locally or regionally depending on the institutional frameworks in which they are deployed.
-Signal priority applications are typically limited to transit vehicle operations while AVL is commonly applied to a wider range of vehicle types including transit, fire, and emergency response vehicles.
+Signal priority and AVL can be applied locally or regionally depending on the institutional frameworks in which they are deployed.
+Signal priority applications are typically limited to transit vehicle operations while AVL is commonly applied to a wider range of vehicle types that include transit, fire, and emergency response vehicles.

-Ramp Metering, Ramp Closure
+Ramp Metering and Ramp Closure

-The application of Ramp Metering is limited to freeway facilities and is most-commonly applied in larger urban areas.
-This treatment can be applied in locations where there is a need to control the manner and rate in which vehicles are allowed to enter a freeway.
+The application of ramp metering is limited to freeway facilities and is most commonly applied in larger urban areas.
+This treatment can be applied at locations where there is a need to control the manner and rate in which vehicles are allowed to enter a freeway.
 It also can overcome issues with safety and geometric design at merging sections on a freeway.
-Ramp closures are limited to freeway facilities in most cases and are applicable in all areas (urban, suburban, and rural) where an operational benefit could be achieved through the closing of a ramp.
+Ramp closures are limited to freeway facilities in most cases and are applicable in all areas (urban, suburban, and rural) where an operational benefit could be achieved through closing a ramp.

-Congestion Pricing (Area wide)
+Congestion Pricing (Areawide)

-Congestion Pricing is a treatment with limited applications.
-Internationally, it has only been applied in large urban areas such as Singapore, London, and Stockholm.
+Congestion pricing is a treatment with limited applications.
+Internationally, it has been applied only in large urban areas such as Singapore, London, and Stockholm, Sweden.
 Given that this treatment requires tolling of vehicles as they enter a central area street network, its application is required on the major travel routes (i.e., freeways and arterials) that provide access to the area.
-It can be considered as an alternative to expensive and unfeasible infrastructure expansions in large metropolitan areas.
+It can be considered as an alternative to expensive and infeasible infrastructure expansions in large metropolitan areas.

-Managed Lanes: High-Occupancy Vehicles (HOV) Lanes, High-Occupancy Toll (HOT) Lanes, and Truck-Only Toll (TOT) Lanes
+Managed Lanes: High-Occupancy Vehicles Lanes, High-Occupancy Toll Lanes, and Truck-Only Toll Lanes